 The regular (fortnightly, or three weekly) ongoing two-way communication sessions are delivered through regular one-on-ones to collaboratively discuss performance against the agreed standards and criteria.

 You can read here in this Inc. article about how Cisco (the American multinational technology conglomerate based in the center of Silicon Valley) implemented one-on-ones in a very similar style to the Coaching for Performance approach.

 Cisco lifted performance by improving the relationships between team leaders and team members.
 To facilitate this, they used one-on-ones they call “check-ins” that (over time will) build trust between the two people.

 Team leader as a coach

-Let’s look forward to the time when the annual review and ranking process is gone and is replaced by regular coaching for performance.
+Let’s look forward to the time when performance management is no longer seens as the annual review and ranking process.
+And it is is completely eradicated and replaced by regular coaching for performance one-on-ones.
 Feedback sessions where there is transparency and trust, with the manager focusing the team on improving their performance.
-A genuine win-win-win, don’t you think..?
+A genuine human approach to our work.
+A win-win-win, don’t you think?

 You can learn more about coaching for performance on my coaching page.